rafszul/angular2-d3-webpack-demo/README.md

 once an user uploads the data a table and two charts are displayed allowing for some edits that are mirrored in the charts or in the table

-// maybe some additional views.

-// and at first schema for the data

-// maybe use  for larger data sets

-// or just clone raw instead (
+// maybe some additional views; and at first schema for the data; maybe use  for larger data sets; or just clone raw instead (

 if you want to see the code ... you just found it and you probably know what to do next.